 If you follow and adhere to the Scouts’ motto, “Be Prepared”, then you’ll find that camping with kids can be brilliant!

 There’s nothing quite like starting your day in the great outdoors with a warming mug of tea and a sausage or bacon butty.
 As such you’ll need a small camping stove to cook up a warming brekkie for the family and thankfully there are some good lightweight options available.
-The most widely, easy-to-use stoves run on a butane/propane gas mix.
-Some small models are very basic and won’t accommodate large pans but others are ideal for family cooking, and come complete with legs, lids and windbreaks as well as grills.

 For recipe ideas, take a look at camping recipes.